Get the lowdown on 3DXML — from its origin story to its main advantages.

 3DXML files contain information-rich 3D-image models.
 These details may include core geometry, mesh shapes, textures, and lighting effects.
 The French company Dassault developed the 3DXML file format, which became known for its accuracy, complexity, and wide use across industries.

 The best way to understand 3DXML is to split the name — a 3DXML file is an XML file for 3D.
 A simple text-based format, XML provides a core that helps make 3DXML files highly compressible (especially as zip files).
 This, in turn, makes the files easy to share and embed — and fast to load.

-Nonetheless, 3DXMLs are complex and contain composites of surfaces, edges, vertexes, weights, images and objects.
+Nonetheless, 3DXMLs are complex and contain composites of surfaces, edges, vertices, weights, images, and objects.
 This information saves in binary code — the two-symbol system that uses 1s and 0s to encode data.

-Make sure not to confuse 3DXML with X3D — another XML-based 3D modelling file.
+Make sure not to confuse 3DXML with X3D — another XML-based 3D modeling file.